hanchon-live/docs/_posts/2021-04-19-google-login-with-fastapi-and-jwt.md

 API_ALGORITHM = os.environ.get('API_ALGORITHM') or 'HS256'
 API_ACCESS_TOKEN_EXPIRE_MINUTES = cast_to_number('API_ACCESS_TOKEN_EXPIRE_MINUTES') or 15

-# Token url (We should later create a token url that accepts just a user and a password to use swagger)
+# Token url (We should later create a token url that accepts just a user and a password to use it with Swagger)
 oauth2_scheme = OAuth2PasswordBearer(tokenUrl='/auth/token')

 # Error
-credentials_exception = HTTPException(
+CREDENTIALS_EXCEPTION = HTTPException(
     status_code=status.HTTP_401_UNAUTHORIZED,
     detail='Could not validate credentials',
     headers={'WWW-Authenticate': 'Bearer'},